narthur/beeminder-wiki/integrations.md

 ## Social Media and Communities

-- Instagram  - through Nectar; see [this thread](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421?u=openmedi), specifically [this response](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421/30?u=openmedi); also note: "these integrations are for testing only and should not be used in Beeminder goals where money is at stake"; it might be easier to use IFTTT or Zapier if possible (see above)
-- Facebook - through Nectar; see [this thread](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421?u=openmedi), specifically [this response](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421/30?u=openmedi); also note: "these integrations are for testing only and should not be used in Beeminder goals where money is at stake"; it might be easier to use IFTTT or Zapier if possible (see above)
-- Flickr - through Nectar; see [this thread](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421?u=openmedi), specifically [this response](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421/30?u=openmedi); also note: "these integrations are for testing only and should not be used in Beeminder goals where money is at stake"; it might be easier to use IFTTT or Zapier if possible (see above)
-- Twitter - through Nectar; see [this thread](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421?u=openmedi), specifically [this response](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421/30?u=openmedi); also note: "these integrations are for testing only and should not be used in Beeminder goals where money is at stake"; it might be easier to use IFTTT or Zapier if possible (see above)
-- Wikipedia - through Nectar; see [this thread](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421?u=openmedi), specifically [this response](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421/30?u=openmedi); also note: "these integrations are for testing only and should not be used in Beeminder goals where money is at stake"; it might be easier to use IFTTT or Zapier if possible (see above)
+NOTE: Nectar is currently not active, see [this post](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421/31) for details.
+The project is [open-source](https://github.com/beeminder-capstone/Nectar-Backend) if you'd like to self-host a version.

-- World Community Grid - through Nectar; see [this thread](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421?u=openmedi), specifically [this response](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421/30?u=openmedi); also note: "these integrations are for testing only and should not be used in Beeminder goals where money is at stake"; it might be easier to use IFTTT or Zapier if possible (see above)
+- Instagram, Facebook, etc.  - through Nectar; see [this thread](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421?u=openmedi), specifically [this response](https://forum.beeminder.com/t/new-mobile-app-android-ios-windows-plus-7-new-integrations/3421/30?u=openmedi); also note: "these integrations are for testing only and should not be used in Beeminder goals where money is at stake"; it might be easier to use IFTTT or Zapier if possible (see above)

 ## Productivity, Work